ansys/pyprimemesh/doc/source/getting_started/index.rst

 You can build the docker image file as follows:

 •	**Build from available Ansys installation**: Builds the Docker image using the Ansys installation available in the machine where the Docker image is being built.

 Prerequisites
 ''''''''''''''

 Ensure that Docker is installed in your machine.
-If you do not have Docker available, see Docker for Linux containers.
+If you do not have Docker available, see :ref:`Docker for Linux containers <Docker for Linux containers>`.

 Build from available Ansys installation